 You can track depreciation in the Landlord Studio software as a recurring expense.

-To create a recurring expense:
+To create a recurring expense on mobile:

 Step 1.
 Navigate to the relevant property via the left-hand menu.